Booking Deposits / Payments / Cancellations etc

 October / November (Spring)

-The main season begins, bringing the opportunity to fish for trout that haven’t seen a fly or been disturbed by anglers for up to 7 months.
+The main season begins on the 1st of October, bringing with it the opportunity to fish for trout that in many waters haven’t seen a fly or been disturbed by anglers for up to 7 months.
 The trout have finished spawning and have had time to regain some condition but are still pretty hungry and overall pretty relaxed.
 Trout are mainly taken on nymphs during this period however as temperatures warm up in November, more trout tend to look up and can be tempted to take a dry fly off the surface.

-The first of the warm evenings in late November brings on the nocturnal Brown (grass grub) Beetle hatches, leading to great dusk dry fly fishing opportunities The lower reaches of many east and west coast rivers can fire during this period as the indigenous whitebait enter the rivers in large numbers and are subsequently predated by resident trout.
+The first of the warm evenings in late November brings on the nocturnal Brown (grass grub) Beetle hatches, leading to great dusk dry fly fishing opportunities.
+The lower reaches of many east and west coast rivers can at times fire during this period, as the indigenous whitebait enter the rivers in large numbers and are subsequently predated by resident trout.

 December / January / February (Summer)